SlimeVR/SlimeVR-Docs-Site/src/common-issues.md

 Check your INT wire, there is either a bad connection or you have it connected to the flash pin.
 If you are building your tracker on a breadboard, your connections may be not firm enough and cause this error.

-## The trackers are connected to my Wi-Fi but don't turn up on SlimeVR {#the-trackers-are-connected-to-my-wifi-but-dont-turn-up-on-slimevr}
+## The trackers are connected to my Wi-Fi but don't turn up on SlimeVR

 Check that you do not have two copies of the SlimeVR server running, as only one of them will show trackers connected.